Wilhelm Sasnal: Such a Landscape

 The exhibition is part of POLIN Museum program activities in which artists explore the history, culture and legacy of Polish Jews.

 Even though Wilhelm Sasnal’s artworks have received wide international acclaim, they are rarely exhibited in Poland - the last big show took place at the Zachęta Gallery in Warsaw in 2007.
-The exhibition at POLIN Museum will be the first individual presentation of the artist’s oeuvre at a Polish museum, and will include the works completed over the course of the past two decades.
-It will be a major event in contemporary art, both in Poland and globally.
-The exposition will feature artworks on loan from the artist himself, as well as those from public and private collections in Poland (including the POLIN Museum collection) and internationally.
-Some of approximately sixty artworks will be presented for the first time and produced especially for the exhibition at POLIN Museum.
+The exhibition at POLIN Museum is the first individual presentation of the artist’s oeuvre at a Polish museum, and includes the works completed over the course of the past two decades.
+It is a major event in contemporary art, both in Poland and globally.
+The exposition features artworks on loan from the artist himself, as well as those from public and private collections in Poland (including the POLIN Museum collection) and internationally.

 Sasnal’s works are included in the most renown collections in the world, among them: Museum of Modern Art and Solomon R. Guggenheim Museum in New York, Tate Modern in London, Centre Pompidou in Paris, Sprengel Museum in Hannover, Fondation Beyeler in Riehen, Van Abbemuseum in Eindhoven and Stedelijk Museum in Amsterdam.
 The artist held individual exhibitions at, among others, Kunsthalle Zürich, Camden Arts Centre and Whitechapel Gallery in London, K21 Kunstsammlung Nordrhein-Westfalen in Dusseldorf or Haus der Kunst in Munich.
 He also participated in numerous collective exhibitions across the globe.